zach-chairez/New-Site/content/post/imdb-sentiment-analysis/index.md

 As we see by our classifier, we made a $50\%$ prediction accuracy on our test set.
 The naive-bayes classifier worked half of the time, which is not ideal.

-### <u> Discussion and Conclusion
+### <u> Discussion and Conclusion</u>
 For future experiments, we would like to run some potential Monte Carlo simulations, where we randomize any 10 words for our positive or negative sub dictionaries, and predict on the test set.
-The words we chose, initially, for our subdictionaries are suboptimal.
-There must exist a collection of words for each subdictionary which optimizes the naive-bayes classifier.
+The words we chose, initially, for our sub-dictionaries are suboptimal.
+There must exist a collection of words for each sub-dictionary which optimizes the naive-bayes classifier.
 In conclusion, this blog post was an introduction into the Naive-Bayes classification scheme for a text entry sentiment analysis problem.
 There's much to explore in this post.
 We've only begun to scratch the surface of optimal performance.